jina-ai/jina/README.md

 #### Feed Data
 <a href="https://mybinder.org/v2/gh/jina-ai/jupyter-notebooks/main?filepath=basic-feed-data.ipynb"><img align="right" src="https://github.com/jina-ai/jina/blob/master/.github/badges/run-badge.svg?raw=true"/></a>

 To use a Flow, open it via `with` context manager, like you would open a file in Python.
-Now let's create some empty document and index it:
+Now let's create some empty Documents and index them:

 ```python
 from jina import Document